 (2) The user enters to access one or more play components; and

-(3) Allows caregivers to supervise children as specified in §746.1205 of this title (relating to What does Licensing mean by "supervise children at all times"?).
+(3) Allows caregivers to supervise children as specified in §746.1205 of this chapter (relating to What responsibilities does a caregiver have when supervising a child or children? ).

 TITLE 26 HEALTH AND HUMAN SERVICES